mrborges23/Bait-ER/README.md

 chrI       3141     -0.0092678 -1.08498 5035.45 5082.55
 ```

-Alpha and beta can be used to estimate other quantities of interest regarding the posterior distribution of sigma (or more correctly, 1 + sigma, the distribution of fitness): quantiles, intervals of confidence, etc. To do so, one can use the gamma function in `R`.
-For example, if we want a 95% credibility interval for sigma at position 3049, one can simply type in R:
+Alpha and beta can be used to estimate other quantities of interest regarding the posterior distribution of sigma (or more correctly, 1 + sigma, the distribution of fitness): quantiles, credibility intervals, etc. To do so, one can use the `qgamma` function in `R`.
+For example, if we want a 95% credibility interval for sigma at position 3049 of chromosome I, one can simply type in `R`:

 ```
 shape <- 5229.56 # shape parameter